BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 </p>

 <p>
-    In June, 2011, I graduated.
+    In June 2011, I graduated.
     That summer, my mind was decompressing from that final year of college.
 </p>

 <p>
-    One of the characteristics of the decompression was a feeling of expansiveness.
+    One of the characteristics of that decompression was a feeling of expansiveness.
     It was like standing at the edge of a vast landscape; a prairie or a mountain range, maybe.
 </p>